 Read the final rule to learn more about these changes.
-A summary of the new features is provided below.
+A summary of the features is provided below.

 Two ex parte proceedings to cancel unused registered trademarks

-The new ex parte expungement and reexamination proceedings provide a faster, more efficient, and less expensive alternative to a contested inter partes cancellation proceeding at the Trademark Trial and Appeal Board (TTAB).
+The ex parte expungement and reexamination proceedings provide a faster, more efficient, and less expensive alternative to a contested inter partes cancellation proceeding at the Trademark Trial and Appeal Board (TTAB).

 They also supplement existing administrative maintenance requirements for registrations.
 Owners of registered trademarks must regularly prove that they’re using the trademark in commerce with all of the goods or services listed in the registration.
 However, unless registrations are audited, they only have to provide one specimen of use in commerce for each class of goods or services, and they choose which specimen to provide.

-These new proceedings allow any party to challenge any good or service in a registration, if that party provides evidence establishing a prima facie case of nonuse.
+These proceedings allow any party to challenge any good or service in a registration, if that party provides evidence establishing a prima facie case of nonuse.
 Registration owners must then prove that they were using the challenged goods or services in commerce on or before a particular relevant date.

 Expungement proceeding